Rapho Township, Pennsylvania

-Rapho Township is a township in northwestern Lancaster County, Pennsylvania, United States.
-The population was 12,058 at the 2020 census.
+Rapho Township is a township that is located in northwestern Lancaster County, Pennsylvania, United States.
+The population was 12,058 at the time of the 2020 census.

 History

+This township was named after Raphoe, County Donegal, Ireland.

 The Kauffman's Distillery Covered Bridge, Mount Hope Estate, Forry's Mill Covered Bridge, and Siegrist's Mill Covered Bridge are listed on the National Register of Historic Places.

 Geography

-According to the United States Census Bureau, the township has a total area of 123.1 sqkm, all of it recorded as land.
-It is named after Raphoe, County Donegal, Ireland.
+According to the United States Census Bureau, the township has a total area of 123.1 sqkm, all land.

 Unincorporated communities in the township include Mastersonville, Union Square, Old Line, Naumanstown, Sporting Hill, and Newtown.